-- 2.13 Dacorum Borough Council is consulting on the Pre-Submission version of the Site Allocations DPD at the same time as this draft master plan for the Marchmont Farm site.
-The Site Allocations DPD includes a policy for the Marchmont Farm site, together with a vision, an indicative layout and a series of development principles.
-These are reflected and elaborated on by this master plan. - 2.14 Where there is any conflict between the requirements of this master plan and the Site Allocations DPD, the Site Allocations DPD will take precedence. - 2.15 Comments received on both consultation documents will be considered by the Council before the Site Allocations DPD is submitted to the Planning Inspectorate for public examination or the Marchmont Farm master plan is adopted.
+- 2.13 The Site Allocations DPD includes a policy for Marchmont Farm, together with a vision, an indicative layout and a series of development principles.
+These are reflected and elaborated on by this Master Plan. - 2.14 Where there is any conflict between the requirements of this Master Plan and the Site Allocations DPD, the Site Allocations DPD will take precedence. - 2.15 Comments received during consultation on the Pre-submission Site Allocations and draft master plan documents have been considered by the Council and, where appropriate, changes made.
+A further 'focused changes' consultation was conducted from 12th August to 23rd September 2015 to establish views on these proposed changes to the Site Allocations document.
+Thereafter the Site Allocations DPD will be submitted to the Planning Inspectorate for public examination and if found sound the Marchmont Farm Master Plan will be adopted alongside the Site Allocations DPD.